shy2net/nodejs-angular-starter/README.md

 ```

 Simple isn't it?
 The token is being delievered in the Authorization header in the format of `Authorization: Bearer ${Token}`.

+#### Social Authentication

+The procedure of social authentication takes place in the client side, after the client obtains an access token from the 3rd party (Google, Facebook), that access token
+will be delieverd to the `social-login/provider` (replace provider with the 3rd party name), which will create a user from the token provided by accessing that specific
+3rd party social network user profile information and map the user data into a data applicable for our website.

+The authentication is implement via the `passport` npm package with packages like `passport-facebook-token` and `passport-google-token`.
+If A user with the provided email exists, it is returned with a new access token which is only relevant for our app (just like normal authentication).

+Take a look at the `src/social-auth` implementation to see how the access token is being used.

 ### Environment configurations